 One of the most spectacular butterflies we found was the large Illioneus Giant Owl – aptly named not only because of the large “false eye” it uses for disguise, but also because it emerges mostly during the dark hours between dusk and dawn.

-Stay tuned for the second installment of this post coming very soon – lots more photos and highlights from the rest of our amazing tour!
+Check out Part 2 of this blog post for lots more photos and highlights from the rest of our amazing tour!